Departmental bursaries for undergraduate and postgraduate study

 Bursaries are calculated as a percentage of course fees, and the amount awarded depends on your course category (see below).

-The annual maximum that can be awarded per student is capped at £2000 (regardless of how many courses you attend).
-Bursary funds are applied directly to your course fees (they are not paid to you directly).
+The annual maximum that can be awarded per student is capped at £2375 for the 2024-25 academic year, and £2520 for the 2025-26 academic year.
+Bursary funds are applied to your course fees (they are not paid to you directly).

 Course categories and bursary scales: